docarray/docarray/docs/user_guide/storing/docindex.md

 ```

 ## Learn more
-The code snippets presented above just scratch the surface of what a Document Index can do.
+The code snippets above just scratch the surface of what a Document Index can do.
 To learn more and get the most out of `DocArray`, take a look at the detailed guides for the vector database backends you're interested in:

 - [Weaviate](https://weaviate.io/)  |  [Docs](index_weaviate.md)